 - an ID Card or British passport identifying the holder is a British citizen; or

-- an ID Card or EEA national passport or national identity card identifying the holder as a national of the EEA or Switzerland; or
+- an ID Card or European Economic Area (EEA) national passport or national identity card identifying the holder as a national of the EEA or Switzerland; or

-- a registration certificate or document certifying permanent residence issued by the Home Office to a national of a EEA country or Switzerland; or
+- a registration certificate or document certifying permanent residence issued by the Home Office to a national of an EEA country or Switzerland; or

 - a permanent residence card issued by the Home Office or Border and Immigration Agency to a family member of a national of a EEA country or Switzerland; or